blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 work very similarly between 2D and 3D transformations.
-All the code and formulas used above for 2D work the same in 3D, with 3 exceptions: the addition of a third axis, that each axis is of type :ref:`class_Vector3`, and also that Godot stores the :ref:`class_Basis` separately from the :ref:`class_Transform3D`, since the math can get complex and it makes sense to separate it.
+All the code and formulas used above for 2D work the same in 3D, with 3 exceptions: the addition of a third axis, that each axis is of type :ref:`class_Vector3`, and also that Blazium stores the :ref:`class_Basis` separately from the :ref:`class_Transform3D`, since the math can get complex and it makes sense to separate it.